edi-riga/handwash/README.md

 # Hand washing movement classification

-This repository contains the public code of the hand washing on the PSKUS [dataset](https://zenodo.org/record/4537209).
+This repository contains the public code of the hand washing movement classification on the PSKUS [dataset](https://zenodo.org/record/4537209).
 The work has been done as part of the project "Integration of reliable technologies for protection against Covid-19 in healthcare and high-risk areas", project No. VPP-COVID-2020/1-0004.

 ## References